django-helpdesk/django-helpdesk/docs/index.rst

 1. Python 2.4+
 2. Django (1.2 or newer)
+3. South for database migrations (highly recommended, but not required).
+Download from http://south.aeracode.org/
-3. An existing **working** Django project with database etc. If you cannot log into the Admin, you won't get this product working!
+4. An existing **working** Django project with database etc. If you cannot log into the Admin, you won't get this product working!

 Translation
 -----------